Chapter 39 BWV 171 Gott, wie dein Name, so ist auch dein Ruhm

 The A section is not reprised as a da capo but in a slightly rewritten form and not for the same tonal reasons described above (tenor aria).
 Presumably it is principally to accommodate the last lingering melismas articulating His name (bars 50 and 52).

-But in the last two lines they become repeated notes, bestowing greater emphasis—-say yes and Amen to what we ask!
+But in the last two lines they become repeated notes, bestowing increasing emphasis—-say yes and Amen to what we ask!
 There is a pleading quality in the final statements detectable in both voice and instruments.
 Man has learnt that he must respond as the Lord requires, humbly and penitently.
 This point is encapsulated within the shaping of the melodic lines.

 The concluding chorale has been taken, without alteration, from C 41 indicating that Bach must have looked back over earlier works written for the same days of the church year.
 It recalls the trumpets and drums, not heard since the opening chorus.
 They insert themselves between the opening phrases in such a way that might have led to the congregation if, indeed, it was in the habit of joining in, becoming temporarily mystified.
 The text makes the point of ending the year by praising God, additionally asking for peace and the ruin of miscreants.
 The 3/4 middle section, omitted from the earlier use of the same chorale in C 190, gives a celebratory, madrigalian feel to the ending of the Old Year and the celebration of the New.